 #7: Change the third paragraphes as follows (CID #51, #52, #395):

-In the MU-MIMO BF setup subphase, the initiator shall transmit a MIMO BF Setup frame to each intended responder.
-The MIMO BF Setup frame indicates the AID of each remaining responder, the training type (i.e., downlink MU-MIMO BF training), an unique dialog token identifying MU-MIMO BF training, the number of simultaneous TX DMG antennas employing orthogonal waveforms, the order in which transmit sectors are trained.
-To reduce the MU-MIMO BF training time, the initiator may select a subset of TX sectors for each DMG antenna and the number of receive training fields based on the feedback from responders received at the SISO phase.
-The initiator should transmit the minimum number of MIMO BF Setup frames to reach all responders.
-All frames transmitted during the MU-MIMO BF setup subphase should be sent using the DMG control mode.
-A responder whose AID does not match any AID included in the received BF Setup frame can ignore frames transmitted in the following MU-MIMO BF training subphase and MU-MIMO BF feedback subphase.
+In the MU-MIMO BF setup subphase, the initiator shall transmit one or more MIMO BF Setup frame with the SU/MU field set to 0 and the DL/UL MIMO Phase field set to 1 to each responder in the MU group.
+The initiator should transmit the minimum number of MIMO BF Setup frames to reach all responders in the MU group.
+The MIMO BF Setup frames should be sent using the DMG control mode.
+The TA field of the MIMO BF Setup frame shall be set to the BSSID of the initiator and the RA field shall be set to the broadcast address.
+The MIMO BF Setup frame shall indicate the EDMG group ID of the MU group in the EDMG Group ID field, each remaining responder in the Group User Mask field, and a unique dialog token in the Dialog Token field for identifying MU-MIMO BF training.
+The MIMO BF Setup frame shall also indicate whether time domain channel response is requested as part of MU-MIMO BF feedback in the Channel Measurement Requested field.
+If the time domain channel response is requested as part of MU-MIMO BF feedback, the Channel Measurement Requested field shall be set to 1 and the Number of Taps Requested field shall indicate the number of channel taps requested in time domain channel response.
+To reduce the MU-MIMO BF training time, the initiator may select a subset of TX sectors for each DMG antenna and the number of TRN subfields required for receive AWV training based on the L-TX-RX subfields and the EDMG TRN-Unit M subfields in the feedback from responders received at the SISO phase.
+A responder whose corresponding bit in the Group User Mask field of the received MIMO BF Setup frame is set to 0 can ignore frames transmitted in the following MU-MIMO BF training subphase and MU-MIMO BF feedback subphase.

 ---------------------------------------------------------------------------------------------------------------------